cmp-202/ssh2shell/README.md

   //confirm it is the root home dir and change to root's .ssh folder if (command === "echo $(pwd)" && response.indexOf("/root") != -1 ) {
-   //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:The command and response check worked, another command was added before the next ls command.");
+   //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:The command and response check worked.
+Added another cd command.");
    sshObj.commands.unshift("cd .ssh");
   }
   //we are listing the dir so output it to the msg handler